 Surgery is performed when conservative nonsurgical therapies fail to relieve symptoms.
 Surgery may also be recommended when weakness is noted or when the patient experiences intractable pain and becomes incapacitated.
 If the patient experiences weakness and/or sensory loss, surgery is recommended in an effort to prevent permanent neurologic deficit.
 Surgical intervention also tends to result in a more expedient and definitive recovery.
 Your healthcare provider can help you determine which treatment is recommended for your condition.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
 Dr. Lipani is a specialist in the treatment for radiculopathy and many other spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
-Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for radiculopathy.
+Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for radiculopathy.
 Dr. Lipani offers image guided spine surgery approaches for radiculopathy treatment, tailored to the needs of each patient.
-For state-of-the-art radiculopathy treatment, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art radiculopathy treatment, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!

 Dr. Lipani’s affiliation with several major New Jersey hospitals means that you will receive radiculopathy surgery you need without having to travel to New York or Philadelphia.
 Dr. Lipani has over 15 years of experience performing brain and spine surgeries, so you can count on him to provide the best possible quality of care to all his patients.